reverb6821/andromeda/README.md

 - 404 & 500 page errors

 ### How to start
-You can start by cloning the latest version of AdminDesk on your local machine by running:
+You can start by cloning the latest version of Osiris on your local machine by running:

 1. Clone it on your Folder
 ```$ git clone git@github.com:reverb6821/admindesk.git ```